rgivhan/NMT/README.md

 * It is gender-neutral
 * Verbs comprise 75% of the language (compared to 25% for English)

+Machine translation efforts, such as those by https://arxiv.org/abs/2010.04791, are essential to the preservation and revitalization of the language.
+We present our effort here.

 ## Output and Results

 ## How to Run